karlseguin/singleflight.zig/readme.md

 // result.value is the value returned by loadUser
-// result.first is true when this is the thread that called loadUser
+// result.caller is true when this is the thread that called loadUser
 // result.last is true when all waiting threads for this key have unblocked ...